The Alice Chronicles

 most lovely – but still, she seemed distant and disquieted.
 Sam could only

 wonder whether she might or might not be the one.

 The woman indeed was distant.
 She was thinking about something – but it was one of those somethings that one does not know exactly what that something is.
 Yet oddly, the something began to stir within her, as if some deep, hidden memory was rumbling from beneath the ground, digging desperately from beneath the surface, yearning to break free and breathe the fresh air.

-So with a sudden pop Alice forced her way to the surface.
-The women could barely believe it as she saw herself change almost instantly in the mirror to the blonde hair girl and then to disappear from sight.
+So with a sudden pop, Alice forced her way to the surface.
+The woman could barely believe it as she saw herself change almost instantly in the mirror to the blonde hair girl and then disappear from sight.
 Well, actually she began to shrink down to her original six-inch size.
 And then when she was just a tad under six inches, she was feeling oh so right and there was Sam, her Sam.
 How odd that she might have forgotten.
-She ran over to him and threw her arms around him.
+She ran over and threw her arms around him.

 “Quick, we better leave before something